Braid Loops with infinite monodromy on the Legendrian contact DGA: Proof of Corollaries and Concluding Remarks

 \begin{prop} Let $\Lambda\sse(\S^3,\xi_\st)$ be a Legendrian link of the form $\La=\La(\beta,i;\gamma)$, where $\beta\in\Br^+_N,\gamma\in\Br^+_M$.
 Let $L_\pi\sse(\D^4,\la_\st)$ be an exact Lagrangian filling obtained by a pinching sequence $\pi\in S_{|\beta|}$, and $\vartheta:\S^1\lr\SL(\La)$ a Legendrian $\vartheta$-loop.
 Then, the exact Lagrangian fillings $L$ and $L_\vartheta$ are smoothly isotopic relative to their boundary $\La$. \end{prop}

 \begin{proof} From the perspective of a positive braid representative $\beta\in\Br^+_N$ of $\La=\La(\beta)$, a Legendrian $\vartheta$-loop consists of two moves: Reidemeister III moves and conjugations.
 Let us denote the ordered crossings of $\beta$ by $(a_j)$, $j\in[1,|\beta|]$, with $a_{\pi(k)}$ being the $k$-th crossing to be resolved.
 First, {\it any} pinching (resolution) sequence $\pi\in S_{|\beta|}$ yields a surface which is smoothly isotopic to $L$.
-From the smooth perspective, resolving a crossing corresponds to an elementary surface cobordism of index 1.
-Two consecutive such cobordisms can be performed in either order.
+From the smooth perspective, resolving a crossing corresponds to an elementary surface cobordism of index 1 and thus two consecutive such cobordisms can be performed in either order without affecting the smooth type, see Figure \ref{fig:Prop71_1} below.
 Since any two different pinching sequences differ by a composition of transpositions, the smooth isotopy class of $L_\pi$ is equal for {\it any} pinching sequence $\pi\in S_{|\beta|}$.
 It thus suffices to consider the case of the identity permutation $\pi=e$, and show that $L_e\cup_\La gr(\vartheta)$ is smoothly isotopic to $L_e$.

 Consider a Reidemeister III move for three (consecutive) crossings $a_{i-1},a_{i},a_{i+1}$, which leads to $a_{i+1},a_{i},a_{i-1}$.
 For the Lagrangian filling $L_e$, these three crossings are resolved left to right: starting at $a_{i-1}$, then $a_i$ and $a_{i+1}$, in this order.
 Starting at $a_{i+1},a_{i},a_{i-1}$ we can describe {\it two} smooth cobordisms, both local to this piece of the braid (constant relative to its endpoints):